AscendingPassage.com HOME PAGE.

 conflagration of the evening.

-This setting sun illumines with splendour a silent chaos of granite,
+This setting sun illuminates with splendor a silent chaos of stone,

 of such ruins as, to our eyes unaccustomed hereditarily to proportions